 The Hispano Round Table of New Mexico (HRTNM) was originally formed in

 organizations.
-These organizations formed as a coalition in order to
+These organizations formed as a coalition of community partners in order to

 effectively speak with one voice on many issues that affect and impact